6 Giving Tuesday Email Examples That Convert

 Example: The Trevor Project

-In the example below, The Trevor Project clearly states its $100,000 fundraising goal in the email’s header and highlights it in a bright color.
+In the example below, The Trevor Project clearly states its $100,000 fundraising goal in the email’s header and highlights it brightly.
 It uses a personalized salutation to help the recipient feel connected to the message.

 3. Highlight the Impact of a Matching Gift